 However, it should be kept in mind that owing to one side of their ancestry, which is of the Rat Terrier, these dogs have innately developed the instinct to hunt down rats, and hence will perceive any other smaller animal as their prey.

 This is because the Rat Terrier was a breed developed particularly to serve the purpose of rat extermination.

 While they make a great and truly devoted companion, this breed simply cannot function as a watchdog, not only owing to their quiet side but also because they long for human affection and will make friends with strangers in a matter of a few minutes.

 Safe to say, this is not an aggressive breed.
-In fact, the Brat craves attention and will whine in its own way when not provided with enough of the limelight.
+The Brat craves attention and will whine in its way when not provided with enough of the limelight.

 The Boston Terrier and Rat Terrier mix Diet